 Focusing on my spiritual growth catapulted my life upward and forward.
 This was a new and productive high, so in classic addict fashion I craved more and was willing to neglect other areas to regain, sustain, and increase it.
 I deliberately distanced the people who I didn’t deem as spiritually driven under the slogan “If you ain’t on what I’m on then I just can’t fuck with you.”
 I still worked with and helped people whenever/wherever I could but socially I was uncompromisingly selective.
 The obvious result was a wealth of self induced alone time that I was okay with until my soul told me otherwise.

 What it appears I’ve been doing was having this extended spiritual leg day and never attending to my social arm day.
 Like with most things, if it goes unused it doesn’t lose value, it loses vitality.
 In my case, I’d forgotten how to be social.
 I wasn’t experiencing the release of carefree interaction or giving my brain a break to recoup from whatever information I took in the days prior.
-A couple months ago I was at a friends birthday party and realized I was having fun and felt guilty about it.
+A couple months ago I was at a friends birthday party, realized I was having fun, and then felt guilty about it.
 Like, I legit felt like I was doing wrong by enjoying time with my friends and not analyzing my situation and surroundings.

 I mentioned it to a buddy there and he compassionately explained the okayness of those feelings.
 With my history, my apprehension towards the social was understandable.
 It also shed light on the why I needed to go so hard at becoming more spiritually sound and independently capable.
 He mentioned balance which I heard but didn’t internalize and apply therefore no proactive efforts were made.
 Thankfully the universe doesn’t wait for my approval to give growth the go ahead.

 When the initial bliss of living alone wore off this internal feeling of incompleteness became very noticeable.
 I couldn’t place it until two days ago when talking to a friend who’d recently reduced their workload and started incorporating more social time.
-It kinda dawned on me that this was what I was lacking and why I was off balance.
+It dawned on me that this was what I was lacking and why I was off balance.
 I’ve been saying I’d try to do more family and friends stuff since the start of the year and hadn’t really done so yet outside of Sunday’s when I have my son (SONday’s).

 My prayer Sunday morning was for more balance and the universe really does always provide when you put something out there.
 In a feeble attempt to initiate a social sesh (session) I reached out to some people.
 The problem there was that I reached out for productivity partners which was the antithesis of my solution.
 Fortunately, everyone I reached out to already had plans and that’s when my phone rang.
 My sister was headed to town with an extra ticket to the UNC/dook women’s basketball game!
 I hadn’t seen or talked to her in a few months and had been missing her anyway so this was perfect.
 We went to the game (which the Tar Heels won!!!) and then grabbed dinner and watched football; it was literally everything I needed.
 That off feeling had subsided and when we parted ways I left feeling fulfilled.

-Finding balance is ever changing and ongoing process that requires an honest appraisal and the willingness to adjust when and where necessary.
+Finding balance is ever-changing and ongoing process that requires an honest appraisal and the willingness to adjust when and where necessary.
 I think the common reaction when we find something that we deem not good is to extract it.
 Sometimes that’s correct and sometimes it’s excessive.
 In my case, I needed a social-ectomy because it was ruining my life.
 I knew the work I put in to sever ties with this obsessive behavior was complete when my soul was telling me I needed it.
 Now I can start to incorporate it again with new knowledge and behaviors as a different person.

 “Sometimes you have to go away to make a come back” ~ Beanie Sigel (Don’t Realize).

 Routine has been the most effective way to initiate and/or implement new behaviors in my life.
-Having yourself on a behavioral schedule sounds kinda corny but...I’m corny dude.
+Having yourself on a behavioral schedule sounds kinda corny but...I’m a corny dude.
 My routine allots time daily for prayer, meditation, meetings, reading, exercise, and phone time with my son.
 Everyday I try to do something that gives deliberate growth attention to my brain, soul, emotions, and body.
 Now, I’m going to have to throw in something to feed my need for leisure human interaction.
 If I do a little bit everyday I can my grow my complete self and better prevent lopsided development.

 Growth and progress is what we’re here for.
 We do this to become the best version of ourselves to better, ease, and assist the next person through their journey.
 We can only fulfill that calling if we are looking at and listening to ourselves to recognize when we’re ignoring those essential areas of development.
 So let’s grow forth!